haskellfoundation/HaskellSchool/en/lessons/basics/functions.md

 And this notation is so convenient that Haskell has kept it.

-As such, if you have two or more functions that can fit like Lego bricks, nothing more is needed than simply getting the arguments right.
+As such, when you have a function whose output type is the input type of another function, they are composable.
 Remember the `processInt` function from earlier?
 It can now be written like this:

 ```console?lang=haskell&prompt=ghci>,ghci|
 ghci> addOne y = y + 1